The Puritan: Act I

 The opening scene introduces the family of Lady Plus, her son Edmond, and her daughters Francis ("Frank") and Moll.
 The family is of Puritan orientation.
-They have just returned from the funeral of Lady Plus' husband, and are accompanied by Sir Godfrey Plus, the dead man's brother.
+They have just returned from the funeral of Lady Plus's husband, and are accompanied by Sir Godfrey Plus, the dead man's brother.
 Lady Plus is vocal and demonstrative in her mourning, but two of her children, Edmond and Moll, are notably cool and cynical about their father's death.
 Sir Godfrey, with a cool and pragmatic spirit of his own, urges Lady Plus to consider remarrying, but she is appalled at the idea so soon after her husband's funeral.
 Lady Plus asks Edmond why is not weeping at his father's funeral.
 Edmond excuses himself by saying he is afraid of being mocked by his old schoolmates.
 In a bid to avoid the pain suffered by her grieving mother, Francis kneels and forswears marriage.
 Moll kneels too, but in an aside she says that she would never dream of forgoing marriage for her father's sake.
 In fact, she is very eager to get married as soon as possible.
 Everyone exits except Edmond.
 Left alone on stage, Edmond bids his father an unsentimental farewell.
-He makes plans to run his affairs following his father's example—in other words, he will cheat others ruthlessly and seek to please himself above all.
+He makes plans to run his affairs following his father's example – in other words, he will cheat others ruthlessly and seek to please himself above all.